pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 Secondary Storage use for long-term storage.
 ROM (Read only Memory) e.g., hard disks.
 It is slow compared to RAM.
 The all stored data for future time use unless there is some physical damage or the data inside corrupted.

 Data representation:
-Bit 0 or 1.
+- Bit 0 or 1.
-Byte 8 bits
+- Byte 8 bits
-Kilobyte 1024 bytes
+- Kilobyte 1024 bytes
-Megabytes 1024 kilobytes.
+- Megabytes 1024 kilobytes.
-Gigabyte  1024 megabytes
+- Gigabyte  1024 megabytes
 Terabyte 1024 gigabytes.

-**Total: /60**

 # Unit-II